ddnexus/pagy/docs/api/javascript/setup.md

 # Javascript Setup

 !!!info Notice

-A javascript setup is required only for the `pagy*_js` helpers.
-Just using something like `anchor_string: 'data-remote="true"'` in any instances works out of the box with any helper and without this setup.
+A javascript setup is required only for the `pagy*_js` helpers and the `pagy*_nav` for `Pagy::KeysetForUI` instances.
+Just using something like `anchor_string: 'data-remote="true"'` in any instances, works out of the box with any helper and without this setup.
 !!!

-!!!primary
-We don't publish a `npm` package, because it would not support automatic sync with the gem version.
+!!!primary We don't publish a `npm` package, because it would not support automatic sync with the gem version.
 !!!

-!!!success
-Add the `oj` gem to your gemfile for faster performance.
+!!!success Add the `oj` gem to your gemfile for faster performance.
 !!!

 ### How does it work?

-All the `pagy*_js` helpers render their component on the client side.
+All the `pagy*_js` helpers, and the `pagy*_nav` for `Pagy::KeysetForUI` instances, render or complete their component on the client side.
 The helper methods render just a minimal HTML tag that contains a `data-pagy` attribute.

 Your app should [serve or bundle](#2-configure) a small [javascript file](#1-pick-a-javascript-file) and [run the `Pagy.init()
-`](#3-initialize-pagy) function that will take care of converting the the `data-pagy` attribute data and make it work in the browser.
+`](#3-initialize-pagy) function that will take care of converting the `data-pagy` attribute data and make it work in the browser.

 ### 1. Pick a Javascript File

 +++ `pagy.mjs`

-!!! success
-Your app uses modern build tools
+!!! success Your app uses modern build tools
 !!!

 * ES6 module to use with webpacker, esbuild, parcel, etc.